Selective disk backup and restore for Azure virtual machines

 OS type Limitation

-- Storage pool: If you're using disks carved out of a storage pool and if a LUN number included for backup is common across virtual disks and data disks, the size of the virtual disk is also included in the backup size in addition to the data disks.
+Storage pool: If you use disks carved out of a storage pool and if a LUN included for backup is common across virtual disks and data disks, the size of the virtual disk is also included in the backup size in addition to the data disks.

-- Distro support: Azure Backup uses lsscsi and lsblk to determine the disks being excluded for backup and to estimate the size of the data backed up for the Protected Instance fee calculation.
-If your distro (Debian 8.11, 10.13, and so on) doesn't support lsscsi, install it using sudo apt install lsscsi to ensure Selective disk backup works.
-If not, the Protected Instance fee will be calculated based on the backup data transferred instead of using lsscsi and lsblk.
+Distro support: Azure Backup uses lsscsi and lsblk to determine the disks being excluded for backup and to estimate the size of the data backed up for the PI fee calculation.
+If your distro (Debian 8.11, 10.13, and so on) doesn't support lsscsi, install it by using sudo apt install lsscsi to ensure that selective disk backup works.
+If not, the PI fee is calculated based on the backup data transferred instead of using lsscsi and lsblk.

-If you've chosen the Cross Region Restore (CRR) feature, then the CRR pricing applies on the backup storage cost after excluding the disk.
+If you select the CRR feature, the CRR pricing applies on the backup storage cost after excluding the disk.

 Frequently asked questions

-How is Protected Instance (PI) cost calculated for only OS disk backup in Windows and Linux?
+How is PI cost calculated for only OS disk backup in Windows and Linux?

-PI cost is calculated based on actual (used) size of the VM.
+PI cost is calculated based on the actual (used) size of the VM:

-• For Windows: Used space calculation is based on the drive that stores the operating system (which is usually C:).
+• Windows: Used space calculation is based on the drive that stores the OS (which is usually drive C).

-• For Linux: Used space calculation is based on the device where root filesystem ( / ) is mounted.
+• Linux: Used space calculation is based on the device where the root filesystem ( / ) is mounted.

-I have configured only OS disk backup, why is the snapshot happening for all the disks?
+I configured only OS disk backup.
+Why is the snapshot happening for all the disks?

-If you're using standard policy, the Selective disk backup features let you save on backup vault storage cost by hardening the included disks that are part of the backup.
+If you use the Standard policy, selective disk backup lets you save on backup vault storage cost by hardening the included disks that are part of the backup.
 However, the snapshot is taken for all the disks that are attached to the VM.
 So the snapshot cost is always calculated for all the disks in the VM (both the included and excluded disks).
-For more information, see billing.
+For more information, see Billing.

-If you're using Enhanced policy, the snapshot is taken only for the OS disk and the data disks that you've included.
+If you use the Enhanced policy, the snapshot is taken only for the OS disk and the data disks that you included.

-I can't configure backup for the Azure virtual machine by excluding shared disks attached to the VM
+Why can't I configure backup for the Azure VM by excluding shared disks attached to the VM?

-If you're using Standard policy, Azure VM backup doesn't support VMs with shared disk attached to them and it is not possible to exclude them with selective disk backup and then configure backup.
+If you use the Standard policy, Azure VM backup doesn't support VMs with shared disks attached to them.
+You can't exclude them with selective disk backup and then configure backup.

-If you're using Enhanced policy, you can exclude the unsupported disks from the backup via selective disk backup (in the Azure portal, CLI, PowerShell, and so on), and configure backup for the VM.
+If you use the Enhanced policy, you can exclude the unsupported disks from the backup via selective disk backup (in the Azure portal, the CLI, PowerShell, and so on), and configure backup for the VM.